-Last year Arkansas Peace Week included over 40 events, hosted by dozens of organizations throughout our state.
+Each year Arkansas Peace Week includes over 40 events, hosted by dozens of organizations throughout our state.
 These events featured education, service and outreach activities promoting peacemaking, non-violence, social justice, ecological stewardship, and community building.

 Here are some ideas: